 If you like the stories I am posting on my personal blog you can follow with your email.
-Over the past few months I have also blogged over 100 times at https://elpasozoo.home.blog.
+Over the past two years I have also blogged over 400 times at https://elpasozoo.home.blog.
 Every week we are telling stories about wildlife at the Zoo, species we may encounter in our backyards and parks, sharing news about ongoing conservation efforts and more.
 When you check us out simply enter your email address in the follow section on the lower right or bottom of your screen.
 Your show of support is greatly appreciated as we focus each day on helping wildlife locally, regionally and around the world.

 I have worked in the field of conservation education since 1973 when I started my career as Zoological Curator at the Kansas City Museum of History and Science.
 For nearly 25 years I worked as a park ranger and Executive Director at four national parks including Big Bend, Yellowstone, Guadalupe and Carlsbad Caverns National Parks.

 Since coming to work at the El Paso Zoo in 2002 my main goal has been to help people in El Paso connect with the animals that live there and to encourage them to take specific actions in their personal lives to help the zoo with its mission of saving endangered species.